Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Managed Deployment.md

 :::note The login agreement flag only enables it `loginAgreementEnabled` / `STIRLING_LOGIN_AGREEMENT` switches the feature on; it does not carry the disclaimer text.
 The dialog stays hidden until text is available - from the server the desktop connects to, or for a local bundled backend from a `customFiles/disclaimer/<locale>.md` file or the `LEGAL_LOGINAGREEMENT_FALLBACKTEXT` setting.
 With no text configured, nothing is shown.
 See [Login Agreement](../Configuration/System%20and%20Security.md).

+Passing the disclaimer text directly as an install parameter is planned for a future update.
 :::

 ---